 March 27, 2012

-February 22, 2012 -- HomeAid Houston, a Greater Houston Builders Association (GHBA) charity and the Frankel Building Group are preparing to tackle a new improvement project for SEARCH's client intake area at the 2505 Fannin location.
+HomeAid Houston, a Greater Houston Builders Association (GHBA) charity and the Frankel Building Group, are preparing to tackle a new improvement project for SEARCH’s client intake area at the 2505 Fannin location.

 SEARCH Homeless Services provides an array of services designed to help people move from the streets and into jobs and safe, affordable housing.

+The Frankel Building Group is donating their services to assist in the renovation.
 The team is being led by Scott and Kevin Frankel.
-Frankel Building Group is donating their services to assist in the renovation.
 They will be working in partnership with Ami Westbrook, RID, LEED AP, Studio Red Architects, who is donating the architectural plans for the area.

 The work includes demolishing the interior of the existing client intake area and the construction of new cabinetry offsite with Mike Delaney of Benedettini Cabinetry.
 The new structure that will be installed will feature a new Corian countertop and Formica exterior.
 The unit has been designed to better suit the needs of the employees who work with the clients.
 The intake counter will also include a wheelchair accessible area and will provide shelving, cabinets and computer trays designed especially for employee needs.

 The entire area will be repainted, including an accent wall and new ceiling tiles and lighting fixtures will be installed to enhance the space.
 In addition, the exterior hallway leading to the client intake area will be repainted and the opening refaced with Formica.